-In addition to our traditional and our RN to BSN online program, Illinois College has affiliation agreements with other schools for students interested in other nursing options.
+In addition to our traditional program, Illinois College has affiliation agreements with other schools for students interested in other nursing options.
 For additional information on each of these schools, contact the Biology Department.

 Rush University College of Nursing - Rush offers students who complete certain course requirements, regardless of major, preferential admission to the Rush MSN/RN program.
 After successfully completing two additional years of rigorous study at Rush University, students will be awarded the MSN from Rush College of Nursing and be eligible to sit for the NCLEX (the national exam for licensure as a registered nurse).